Open Data Hub logo

 Running distributed workloads

 In Open Data Hub, you can run a distributed workload from a notebook or from a pipeline.
-You can also run distributed workloads in a disconnected environment if you have access to all of the required software.

 Prerequisites